savagesnake/flashcard/README.md

 ### Release 0: Build Following Model-View-Controller Pattern
 Once we're on the same page regarding the design of our flashcard application, it's time to build it.
-We have a few example data files (e.g., `nighthawk_flashcard_data.txt`), and a user should be able to play any of these files.
+We have a few example data files (e.g., `golden_bears_flashcard_data.txt`), and a user should be able to play any of these files.

 As best we can, follow the MVC design pattern.
 Our implementation will likely differ from our cohort mates' implementations; that's okay.
 The important thing to consider is how well we structure our code to represent the abstract concept of a design pattern.